nothing3ok/stardew-server/README.md

 VNC_PASSWORD=stardew123
 ```

-⚠️ **Important**: You MUST own Stardew Valley on Steam.
+**Important**: You MUST own Stardew Valley on Steam.
 Game files are downloaded via your account.

 #### Step 3: Initialize Data Directories

-**⚠️ CRITICAL: This step prevents "Disk write failure" errors!**
+**CRITICAL: This step prevents "Disk write failure" errors!**

 **Option A: Using the init script (Recommended):**
 ```bash